 Purwanchal Vidyamandir is associated with Connecting Classrooms programme structured by the British Council, UK since 2013.

-international organisation for cultural relations and educational opportunities
+The British Council is the UK’s international organisation for cultural relations and educational opportunities

-Connecting Classrooms programme is a flagship enterprise by British Council to embed global dimension into curricula worldwide.
+The Connecting Classrooms programme is a flagship enterprise by British Council to embed global dimension into curricula worldwide.

 The Connecting Classrooms programme provides a framework to implement activities of international concern for the pupils throughout the session.

 Pupils from Lower Infant to Class XII work on various projects that are specially designed for each class and guided by teacher co-ordinators.

-students to understand the importance of education through Global Learning with schools all over the world and
+The programme has immensely helped our students to understand the importance of education through Global Learning with schools all over the world and

 to develop knowledge, skills and attitudes so as to thrive as a worthy individual global citizen.

 It has given us an opportunity to interact with overseas schools on creative teaching practices and real-time global learning.

-We have created a place internationally through our exchange programme via our partner schools spread across countries such as Kenya, South Korea, Bangladesh, USA and UK.
-Recently we have also linked up with schools from Netherland, Spain and Turkey.
+We have created a place internationally through our exchange programme via our partner schools spread across countries such as Nepal,Greece, Kenya, South Korea, Bangladesh, USA and UK.
+Recently we have also linked up with schools from Taiwan, Nigeria,Netherland, Spain and Turkey.
 The Connecting Classrooms is more than just understanding global issues; it is about instilling both the teachers and students skills, potentials or the power to bring about a positive change in the world.
-At present the ISA –International School Award, has its presence in 31 countries worldwide.
-It is indeed a great achievement for us as the proud recipient of winning this global recognition the prestigious ISA for two consecutive terms 2015-18 & 2018- 21.
-The able leadership and guidance of our Principal Ms. P Barik who along with the support from the school management has resulted in winning this recognition.
-It has ignited the team-spirit and dedication in the teachers that has resulted in bringing this accolade and recognition to our Purwanchal Vidyamandir.
+At present the IDS (formerlyISA) –International Dimension in Schools Award, has its presence in 31 countries worldwide.
+It is indeed a great achievement for us as the proud recipient of winning this global recognition the prestigious IDS Award for three consecutive terms 2015-18, 2018- 21&2022-25.
+It has ignited the team-spirit and dedication in the teachers and students that has resulted in bringing this accolade and recognition to our Purwanchal Vidyamandir.

 Our school hosted ‘The Frank Anthony Memorial All -India Inter School Debate Competition- 2019 Category -1, Stage-1.
 Seven schools participated in the event.
 The competition was judged by Dr. (Ms) S.D’Souza, Principal, The Salt Lake School, Mr. John Bagul, Principal, South City International School, Mr. Ian T. Myers, Principal, The Frank Anthony Public School, Kolkata.